 Let’s say this is where the nightmare begins.
 You are waiting for a gazillion hours on the phone for an available operator, or you’ve sent an email three days ago and there is no reply yet.
 Oh wait, in the meantime, they’ve sent you another completely unrelated message offering you an ultra-super-special, one-time offer for premium support, which is sometimes even more expensive than the hosting itself.
 Still, no answer to your original question, though.
 It’s been a week now and you’ve had enough - you’ve exhausted your patience and want your money back!

 You are now required to spend much more time dealing with various billing departments in order to get a refund for your purchase.
 You need to make sure your credit card has been reimbursed and deleted from their system, just in case, as there might be some auto-renewal process somewhere still active.
-Worst case scenario – you need to contact your bank and request a chargeback for your transaction(s) because of the hosting provider’s lousy service.
-Of course, you can move it to the next level – sue them in court where you will lose not only time, but most likely the case, and pay all associated taxes with it.
+Worst-case scenario - you need to contact your bank and request a chargeback for your transaction(s) because of the hosting provider's lousy service.
+Of course, you can move it to the next level - take them to court where you will lose not only time, but most likely the case, and pay all associated expenses with it.

 Still, if you’re lucky, you might get away quickly.
 But for many people this is not the case.
 The key thing here is to act fast - you need to go through this before the money-back window expires.
 However, what we know is that people tend to delay such complex situations until the last day.
 Why?
 Well, nobody likes the discomfort that goes with this.
 Anyway, let’s say that you’ve completed the seemingly impossible - getting a refund.
 The short-lasting joy of a low-price purchase has been replaced with the lasting feeling of disappointment from bad customer service.